U.S. jobless claims hover near 4-year lows

 Claims have been hovering near four-year lows over the last few weeks.
 Economists polled by Reuters had forecast claims unchanged at 351,000 last week.

-The four-week moving average for new claims, considered a better measure of labour market trends, dropped 5,500 to 354,000 - the lowest level since March 2008.
+The four-week moving average for new claims, considered a better measure of labor market trends, dropped 5,500 to 354,000 - the lowest level since March 2008.

 New applications for jobless benefits have declined through much of February, raising hopes for a third straight month of solid employment gains.